lucmans/digistring/readme.md

 Digistring can be started by running the binary.
 If the current directory is not the root of the project, set the resource directory using the `-rsc` flag.

-Sending `SIGINT` or `SIGTERM` once will queue shut-down and gracefully shut down as soon as possible.
+Sending `SIGINT` or `SIGTERM` once will queue shut-down and gracefully exit as soon as possible.
-Sending `SIGINT` or `SIGTERM` twice will immediately stop digistring.
+Sending `SIGINT` or `SIGTERM` twice will immediately stop Digistring.

 ## Command line arguments
 Argument parameters in <> are required and in [] are optional.